crate/crate-pdo/docs/getting-started.rst

 .. _getting-started:

 ===============
-Getting Started
+Getting started
 ===============

 Learn how to install and get started with the :ref:`CrateDB PDO driver
 <index>`.

-.. rubric:: Table of Contents
+.. rubric:: Table of contents

 .. contents::
    :local: